-Many antipsychotic medications have sedative qualities, meaning that they can slow breathing rates and cause sedation and drowsiness.
-Many people who are on Suboxone need these medications for a related mental health condition.
-Many people can safely take anti-psychotics along with Suboxone, however make sure your doctor is aware that you are using both classes of medications so they can ensure safe dosing.
+Many antipsychotic medications have sedative qualities, which can slow breathing rates and cause sedation and drowsiness.
+Many people on Suboxone need these medications for a related mental health condition.
+Many people can safely take anti-psychotics along with Suboxone, however, make sure your doctor is aware that you are using both classes of medications so they can ensure safe dosing.

 Barbiturate medications are also sedative drugs, and just like antipsychotics, they can slow breathing and heart rates when combined with buprenorphine.
 If you have a specific reason to need to take a barbiturate along with Suboxone, talk to your doctor before doing so.

 People are more likely to go to the emergency room with buprenorphine-related problems when they also have benzodiazepine prescriptions.

 And many deaths attributed to buprenorphine are in people who were also taking benzodiazepines.
 Of all the medications we’ve discussed so far, benzodiazepines are probably the most commonly misused in combination with Suboxone.
 Never mix benzodiazepines and Suboxone without first talking with your doctor.

 Aching and twitching muscles are common in early recovery.
 Muscle relaxants can help, but they also can cause sleepiness and sedation.
 Mixing Suboxone and muscle relaxants can lead to significant respiratory depression.
 If you do have a reason that you need to take a muscle relaxer while on Suboxone, discuss it with your doctor prior to doing so.